 In addition to this, all infants under the age of 12 months should not eat raw or commercially produced honey.
 This is because they may be at risk of a type of food poisoning called botulism.

 Although most of us may enjoy honey in our diets, it’s not acceptable to all.
 Honey is not vegan, this is because harvesting honey is seen as detrimental to the bees, who have worked hard to manufacture it and support their own survival through the winter months.

 Always check with your GP or other health professional if you have concerns over honey's suitability for you or your child.

 Healthy honey recipes

 All health content on bbcgoodfood.com is provided for general information only, and should not be treated as a substitute for the medical advice of your own doctor or any other healthcare professional.
+Any Healthy Diet Plan featured by BBC Good Food is provided as a suggestion of a general balanced diet and should not be relied upon to meet specific dietary requirements.
 If you have any concerns about your general health, you should contact your local healthcare provider.
 See our website terms and conditions for more information.